EconomyLong-term prospects for the development of the Ukrainian Economy

 • the departure of the workforce.

 Kateryna Rozhkova also claims that small and mid-sized businesses recover at a slower pace than large companies.
-These businesses are forced to cut employees’ wages due to a loss of profit.
+Due to a loss of profit, these businesses are forced to cut employees’ wages.

 Given the decrease in profit, the tax revenues have also decreased.
 The Ministry of Finance estimates a deficit in the state budget of around $5-7 billion per month.
 This deficit is covered by aid from partner countries in grants and loans.

-Despite all the aid, the National Bank reports that in April, inflation in Ukraine was 15.9%, and by the end of the year, the number might reach 20%.
-Compare these numbers to one of the most challenging years of 2020, when inflation was only 5%.
+Despite all the aid, the National Bank reports that in April, inflation in Ukraine was 15.9%, and by the end of the year, it might reach 20%.
+Compare these numbers to one of the most challenging years, 2020, when inflation was only 5%.

 However, some experts have optimistic forecasts.
 They believe Ukraine should continue to support the IT industry.
 Ukraine has been gaining weight in terms of IT industry recognition for a while now.